sphinx-doc/sphinx/doc/usage/extensions/duration.rst

 .. versionadded:: 2.4

-This extension measures durations of Sphinx processing and is useful for inspecting what document is slowly built.
-Durations are printed to console at the end of the build and saved to a JSON file in the :attr:`~sphinx.application.Sphinx.outdir` by default.
+This extension measures durations of Sphinx processing when reading documents and is useful for inspecting what document is slowly built.
+Durations are printed to console at the end of the build and saved to a JSON file in :attr:`~sphinx.application.Sphinx.outdir` by default.

 Enable this extension by adding it to your :confval:`extensions` configuration.